Skip to content

 Life at the Lodge

 It's people gathered around a table who were strangers that morning.
+Plans dissolving, and new ones forming without force.
+Full days that leave you tired in the best way.

 In winter, the snow piles high and the air smells of smoke from the chimney.
-The Lodge becomes a warm refuge after days outside.
+In summer, the grass creeps up, dragonflies return, and the place loosens.

 Stewards, Not Owners